Cloisters and Clothiers:

 to Self-Governance, 1350-1600

-I studied Modern History at Corpus Christi College, Oxford in 2004 to 2007 before undertaking the MRes Medieval Studies course at Reading, in which I became interested in social relations through a dissertation on the 1381 revolt in western Suffolk.
+I studied Modern History at Corpus Christi College, Oxford in 2004 to 2007 before undertaking the MRes Medieval Studies course at Reading, in which I pursued my interest in historical social relations through a dissertation on the 1381 revolt in western Suffolk.
 In 2016 I began an ESRC-funded PhD project at the University of Warwick, supervised by Beat Kümin, which looks at urban society in English monastic towns, defined as settlements in which a monastery was lord of the whole town, through a case study of Reading.
-In these places the relationship between town and abbey was not just a religious one but also a political, economic, and social one, providing an interesting setting for exploring lay-Church relations.
-Monastic towns are traditionally characterised in terms of their repressive lordship and violent town–abbey relations, a portrayal which the thesis re-evaluates.
+Such towns have traditionally been characterised in terms of robust lordship and violent town–abbey relations, a portrayal which the thesis re-evaluates.

 Postgraduate Certificate in Social Sciences Research